allanp2m/allanp2m/README.md

 # 📍 Hi there, I'm Allan
 **I'm a software developer who works with Python and Django.
 I am always open to new knowledge.
-I currently work as a software engineer.**
+I currently work as a Data Engineer.**
 <br />
 ## 🔎 My characteristics
 • 🐍 I'm a **Software Developer** from SP - Brazil.<br />